nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Case 1: Valid ID, date and sufficient leaves**

-If the employee exists, the leave date given is valid, and the employee has sufficient leaves, the leave period will be added and shown in the table of leaves The total leaves remaining will be deducted accordingly.
+If the employee exists, the leave date given is valid, and the employee has sufficient leaves, the leave period will be added and shown in the table of leaves.
+The total leaves remaining will be deducted accordingly.
 The employee's "On Leave" status will become "True" when the timeframe is within the leave period.

 **Case 2: Invalid ID, date or insufficient leaves**